pmean/classes/clinical-research-methodology/modules/5510-05-objectives.md

 ---
-title: "MEDB 5510, Clinical Research Methods, Module05
+title: "MEDB 5510, Clinical Research Methods, Module05, Objectives
 ---

-#### Module05, Quasi-experimental designs, Learning objectives
+### Quasi-experimental designs

+In this module, you will learn how to

-+ To contrast the features of a quality improvement study with a research study
++ contrast the features of a quality improvement study with a research study

-+ To describe the various quasi-experimental approaches
++ describe the various quasi-experimental approaches